wattsworth/joule/docs/pipes.rst

     flag.
 The next call to read will return data from the new interval and clear the flag.
 Any unconsumed data will be returned with the next read even though it is from a previous interval.
 Therefore it is best practice to completely consume data on an interval break and reset any buffers to their initial state as suggested with the fir_filter logic below.
-See :ref:`MedianFilter` for a complete example on handling interval boundaries.
+See :ref:`sec-median-filter` for a complete example on handling interval boundaries.

 .. code-block:: python